 Areas of Expertise: Public health

-Shannon is a mental health specialist in the field of public health, with research interests in migration and health, research ethics and health communication.
+Shannon is a mental health specialist in the field of public health, with research interests in migration and health, research ethics, health communication and behaviour changes.

 As well as being a senior lecturer in public health, Shannon leads our Global Public Health, Migration and Ethics Research group.
 She is also Principal Investigator for the COMGAP-S project, which aims to integrate mental health services into primary care in Sri Lanka.